acdlite/flummox/README.md

 class OuterComponent extends React.Component {
   render() {
     return (
-      // Pass an array of store keys
+      // Pass an array of store keys, or a map of keys to state getters
       <FluxComponent connectToStores=['storeA', 'storeB']>
         <InnerComponent />
       </FluxComponent>